 Get to grips with changes in work culture

 The office therefore needs to be designed to allow people to move around and have options for different types of work.
-You might consider agile working, giving people the opportunity to work without a set base.
+You might consider agile working, giving people the opportunity to work without a set base – flexible office spaces are well-suited for this style of working.
 This can be really positive because it encourages agency and mixes up teams.
 Workplaces also need to cater for the rise of gig economy; with an increase in temporary contracts, it’s important to still ensure that there’s a sense of community and collaboration among employees.